-- Tell Gmail not to archive messages that are deleted via IMAP (which includes messages moved to local mailboxes on your Mac): - 1.
-Click the gear at the top right, choose Settings, then click on Forwarding and POP/IMAP.
+If you've instead chosen to use a local Spam mailbox under On My Mac, you should tell Gmail not to archive messages that are deleted via IMAP (which includes messages moved to local mailboxes on your Mac):

+1. Click the gear at the top right, choose Settings, then click on Forwarding and POP/IMAP.

 Settings \$

-General Labels Inbox A ccounts and Import Filters and Blocked Addresses Forwarding and POP/IMAP Add-ons Chat
+General Labels Inbox Acc counts and Import Filters and Blocked Addresses Forwarding and POP/IMAP Add-ons Chat

-2. Select Auto-Expunge e off and Immediately delete the message forever.
+2. Select Auto-Expunge off and Immediately delete the message forever.

 IMAP Access: Status: IMAP is enabled

 (access Gmail from other Enable IMAP

 clients using IMAP) Disable IMAP

 Learn more

 When I mark a message in IMAP as deleted:

 Auto-Expunge on - Immediately update the server. (default)

-• Auto-Expunge off - Wait for the client to update the server.
+Auto-Expunge off - Wait for the client to update the server.

-When a message is marked as deleted and expunged from the last visible IMAP fold O Archive the message (default) der:
+When a message is marked as deleted and expunged from the last visible IMAP folder:

+Archive the message (default)

 Move the message to the Trash

 Immediately delete the message forever